xpqz/dyalog-docs/language-reference-guide/docs/the-i-beam-operator/update-datatable.md

       SetDT dt (1 4⍴'one' 'odd' 1 DateTime.Now) ⍬ 0
 ```

-## Note
+!!! note
     - `Y[2]` must be provided as a matrix, even if you only want to update a single row,
     - `Y[4]` specifies row indices using zero origin (the first row has number 0).
     - `Y[2]` must be provided as a matrix, even if you only want to update a single row,
     - `Y[4]` specifies row indices using zero origin (the first row has number 0).

-### Warning
+!!! warning
     If you are experimenting with writing to a DataTable, note that you should call `dt.Rows.Clear` each time to clear the current contents of the table.
 Otherwise you will end up with a very large number of rows after a while.